-There is now only one of the faster ETS trains to Butterworth Penang, as most trains between Padang Besar to KL and Gemas, take a more direct route, without taking the branch line to the coast at Butterworth.
+There are now none of the faster ETS trains to Butterworth Penang, as all trains between Padang Besar to KL and Gemas, take a more direct route, without taking the branch line to the coast at Butterworth.

-Now that the International Express Train from Bangkok is stopping at the border station at Padang Besar, you will have to take either an ETS or Komuter Train to Padang Besar from Alor Setar to connect with the train to Bangkok.
+Now that the International Express Train from Bangkok is terminating / originating at the border station at Padang Besar, you will have to take either an ETS or Komuter Train to Padang Besar from Alor Setar to connect with the train to Bangkok.

 You can also catch a bus to the city of Hat Yai from Padang Besar or take a much less frequent Shuttle Train service to Hat Yai.